containers/bootc/docs/install.md

 The `--pid=host --security-opt label=type:unconfined_t` today
 make it more convenient for bootc to perform some privileged operations; in the future these requirement may be dropped.

-The `--net=none` argument is just to emphasize the fact that an installation by default is not fetching anything else external from the network - the content to be installed
-*is the running container image content*.

 ### Operating system install configuration required